dmbfm/SwiftUIToolKit/README.md

 ## TextFieldBindless

 A bindless `TextField`.
 Its a wrapper around the regular `TextField` that uses a callback closure to modify the input value instead of a binding.

+The default behavior of this component is to discard an edit on exit command (i.e., when the ESC key is pressed on macOS).
+To disable this, use the `disableDiscardOnExitCommand` modifier.

 Example usage: